microsoft/vcpkg-docs/vcpkg/users/buildsystems/cmake-integration.md

 build parameters, such as cross-compilation flags).

 But because the toolchain file is just a CMake script, it is not limited to defining toolchain-related variables. vcpkg uses this fact as a hook into the CMake generation process.
+There are two ways this hook is used.

+In [classic mode](https://learn.microsoft.com/en-us/vcpkg/users/classic-mode), vcpkg simply makes packages which were manually installed using `vcpkg install` available to `find_{package,library,path}`.
-Evaluation of the `vcpkg.cmake` toolchain file effectively runs `execute_process("vcpkg install")`, after other precursor steps.

-**Therefore: all vcpkg-provided dependencies are downloaded and compiled the first time `project()` is called**.
-A key consequence of this sequence is that all CMake-level variables impacting vcpkg itself must be defined _before_ `project()`.
+In [manifest mode](https://learn.microsoft.com/en-us/vcpkg/users/manifests), evaluation of the `vcpkg.cmake` toolchain file effectively runs `execute_process("vcpkg install")` direct, after other precursor steps. **Therefore, in manifest mode, all vcpkg-provided dependencies are downloaded and compiled the first time `project()` is called**.
+A key consequence of this sequence is that all CMake-level variables impacting vcpkg's build steps must be defined _before_ `project()`.

 See [Installing and Using Packages Example: sqlite](../../examples/installing-and-using-packages.md) for a fully worked example using CMake.

+(note that

 ## `CMAKE_TOOLCHAIN_FILE`